Edgeview’s New Foundations Pricing

 - role modelling the organisation’s values.

-Bonus amounts can be set by formula to add certainty to employees, and employers and would only be paid if the overall profit target of the organisation had been met.
+Bonus amounts can be set by formula to add certainty to employees, and employers and would only be paid if the overall profit target of the

-The bonus is not a right, but it is just reward for doing more than is expected by good employees.
+The bonus is not a right, but it is a just reward for doing more than is expected by good employees.

 Leadership Coaching is a critical tool for organisational change.
 Change is essential for organisations to grow and adapt to today’s rapidly shifting marketplace, yet people and organisations are naturally resistant to change.